RenatoParker/communication-network-lab1/README.md

 ---
-  Open and Virtualized Networks - Lab 3
+  Communication networks - Lab 1
 ---

 The aim of these exercises is to build a software abstraction of a PCM